hobdrive/hobdrive-docs/en/user-manual.md

 - **Name:** Name of your vehicle's profile.
 - **Copy, Delete**: Commands to clone, rename or remove the current profile.
 You can't remove the last profile.
+- **Load from Template**: Select one of the ready-made and tested profiles by vehicle models.
+- **Share**: Upload your current profile to our website (after processing it will be available to other users)
 - **Vehicle Type**: Type of the vehicle and link parameters.
-- **Standard -** suits fine for majority vehicles, or **Toyota** for Toyota vehicles with extended PIDs available.
+- **Standard -** suits fine for majority OBD2 vehicles.
+For some manufacturers, hobDrive supports special connection modes.
+Some models (like Toyota, Ford) offer more sensors in this mode.
+Some models can only work with their specific profile (like VAZ Yanvar, Mikas, Bosch ECU, Nissan Custom, etc.)
 - **Init String template, Init String**: These fields allow to enter extra OBD parameters for setting up the adapter-car link.
 Template list includes standard Init commands for right-hand drive cars and for some partially OBD2 compatible vehicles (Like Japan Domestic Market, Asia market).
 For the majority of OBD2 cars this field can be left blank.
 - **Fuel Consumption:** method used for fuel consumption calculations:

 - **MAF Sensor:** This is the default case, suitable for most **gasoline** vehicles.
 Fuel calculation is done via MAF (Mass Air Flow) sensor**.**
 - **MAP Sensor:** Fuel calculation is done using MAP (Manifold Absolute Pressure) sensor.
 This method requires calibration (see Vehicle calibration)
 - **Injector Sensor:** Fuel calculation is based on a injector timing sensor, available in many Toyota and toyota-derived vehicles (scion, lexus, etc).
 This method requires calibration (see Vehicle calibration).
 - **EngineLoad sensor:** Fuel calculation is based on engine load sensor.
 Provides rough approximation, used mainly for **diesel** engines.
-This method requires calibration (see Vehicle calibration.
+This method requires calibration (see Vehicle calibration).
+- **Built-in sensor**: Fuel calculation based on the vehicle's internal hourly consumption sensor (present, for example, in vehicles with Yanvar, Mikas ECU).

 If you are unsure which method is best for your vehicle, start one-by-one from the top of the list and monitor the "Liters per Hour" sensor in out-of-gear mode.

 If you own Toyota car and «**Injector Sensor**» option does show fuel consumption, this method is preferable.

+For diesel vehicles, only the **Engine Load** method calculates adequate readings.

 Each option has its own calibration parameters.
 Empty fields mean default values, which must be calibrated for more precise calculation (see Vehicle calibration section for details).

 All other parameters are optional and could be used to tuneup the hobDrive operation:

+- **Weight:** Total vehicle weight in kilograms.
+Used only in estimated power and efficiency calculations.
+Default value - 1300kg.
+- **Tank Volume**: Used when calculating estimated fuel level in tank.
+Always specified in liters.
+Default 40L.

 - **Speed correction factor**: Allows to tuneup speed and odometer values.
 Required if your car equipped with nonstandard tires, or if your speed counter is incorrect.
 Vehicle odometer could give incorrect readings, too.
 If possible, use GPS for speed and mileage calculation.
     Default value is "1".

+**Example:** if speedometer shows 57, but you're actually going 60, then the Speed Correction parameter should be set to 1.05.
+But the odometer can also be wrong (for example, thinking you're driving when you're actually spinning in a snowbank).
+If possible, it's better to measure mileage by GPS.
+Speed accuracy can also be checked via GPS.

+Discrepancies with reality within 1% are acceptable, but discrepancies up to 10% are possible.
+This can happen if you have non-standard tires, for example.
+HobDrive cannot count mileage and consumption when not connected to the car.
+If HobDrive starts with a delay, or there are frequent connection resets (due to hardware problems, for example), then discrepancies in odometer readings will accumulate.

+This practically does not affect statistics, since with each new refueling you synchronize the readings.
 - **Maximum idle speed**: Speed value for vehicle in idling mode or in traffic jam.
     Default value is "5" km\\h (3 mph).
 - **Hot engine temperature**: Temperature, when engine is considered "warmed-up".
 Used in mileage sensors for calculation of warmup price and MPG on warmed up engine.